 Seek support.
-If you think access to extra cash could be a trigger, tell a member of your support system and ask them to check in with you periodically.
+If you think access to extra cash could be a trigger, tell a member of your addiction help support system and ask them to check in with you periodically.
 If you don’t need the funds immediately, identify a trusted support person and give them control of the money for safekeeping.

 Spend it a meaningful way.
 Spend your money in ways that will be beneficial in the long run.
 Make advance payments on essential items like rent, car payments, or child support.
 Or purchase something meaningful that will help you achieve a goal.
 For example, one CleanSlate patient plans to purchase a computer so she can earn her GED.